soxueren/atsd/installation/cloudera.md

 eoj
 ```

-Copy the `axibase.keytab` file to `/opt/atsd/atsd/conf` directory on the ATSD server.
+Copy the `axibase.keytab` file to the `/opt/atsd/atsd/conf` directory on the ATSD server.

-### Authorize `axibase` principal
+### Authorize `axibase` Principal

-Check HBase Secure Authorization settings in Cloudera HBase configuration.
+Check the HBase Secure Authorization settings in the Cloudera HBase configuration.

 ![](images/cloudera-manager-authorization.png)

-If HBase Secure Authorization is disabled you can access HBase as is.
+If the HBase Secure Authorization is disabled you can access HBase as is.
 Proceed to [Kerberos Settings](#kerberos-settings).

 Otherwise, you need to allow the newly created `axibase` principal to access HBase using one of the following options:

-1. Add `axibase` principal to HBase superusers via HBase Configuration.
+1. Add the `axibase` principal to the HBase superusers via HBase Configuration.

  ![](images/cloudera-manager-superuser.png)

-2. Grant **RWXC** (read,write,execute,create) permissions to `axibase` principal.
+2. Grant **RWXC** (read,write,execute,create) permissions to the `axibase` principal.

-Login into HMaster server and locate `hbase.keytab` file.
+Login into the HMaster server and locate the `hbase.keytab` file.

 ```bash
 find / -name "hbase.keytab" | xargs ls -la